ocsf/ocsf-java-tools/docs/event-translation-guide.md

 Multiple mapping rules within the `rules` array can define different translations for various source attributes.

-This JSON format provides a structured way to define translations, enabling clear and specific rules based on conditions specified in the `when` clause.

 ### Boolean Expressions

-Boolean expressions are employed in the `when` clause to define criteria determining when specific rules or translations should be applied.
-In this context, the `when` predicate typically specifies conditions that must be satisfied for a mapping rule to be triggered or executed.
+Boolean expressions are logical statements that evaluate to either `true` or `false`.
+They are used in the when clause to define criteria that determine when specific rules or translations should be applied.

-Boolean expressions combine **factors** and **terms** using specified **operators**.
+A Boolean expression combines **factors** and **terms** using **operators**.

 A **factor** consists of one or more **term** expressions separated by a boolean *operator*.
 Boolean operators include: